Juanita Pardesi / Chief Executive Officer

 On his return to South Africa post-democracy, he led a development advocacy organization, then formed a southern African leadership network.
 Gavin is co-creator of Kwanda, the reality TV show on community transformation and was one of the pioneers of the Community Work Programme (CWP).
 He co-founded the Seriti Institute.
 He is a member of the Council of ICNL and was elected to the Council of both the Botswana and South African NGO Coalitions.
 He was a founder and member of Council of AccountAbility and later helped create the African Institute for Corporate Citizenship.
 He is a member of faculty of the United Nations University Leadership Academy and is a member of Synergos’ panel on Bridging Leadership.
 He is a distinguished fellow of the Chair in Development Education housed at UNISA and a senior research associate of the Chair for Social Change at the University of Johannesburg.
 He was a founder and chairman of the board of the Mmegi Publishing Trust.
 He is a member of the Integrated Reporting Committee chaired by Judge Mervyn King.
 He holds a PhD in Development Studies from The Open University in the United Kingdom.

-Blessing Rufetu / Finance Manager
+Blessing Rufetu / Finance and Office Manager

 Blessing Rufetu has over ten years’ experience in local and International NGOs; has supported a wide range of related activities ranging from humanitarian programme administration, social emergency response interventions as well as communicable disease prevention programmes.
 She has worked as part of the EU and Justice Department initiative aimed at addressing Human Rights issues.
 She has worked for WaterAid, a Water, Sanitation and Hygiene NGO incorporated in Ireland as a Regional Finance Officer supporting programme interventions across Southern Africa.
 She has extensive work experience across corporate governance, financial accountability, financial management, risk management, organisational resource optimisation, accounting, company secretarial duties and operational management.
 She holds a CIS Professional Degree and a Master of Business Administration (MBA).
 She is an Associate Member of Chartered Secretaries Southern Africa, Fellow Member Chartered Institute of Business Management and a Commissioner of Oaths.